Shopping in Wellington

 If you want a break, drop into Pravda next door for great coffee and food.
 We love the chandeliers.

-Further along Willis Street is Unity Books, one of our favourite places to dig around and spend some time, and there's a good selection of books by New Zealand authors.
+Head down Willis Street to Unity Books, one of our favourite places to dig around and spend some time, and there's a good selection of books by New Zealand authors.

 Continuing up Willis Street is Bello, which stocks an ever-changing mix of homewear, bags, scarves and goodies for kids.